markwbeers/BTC_Visual_Arbitrage_Analyzer/README.md

 4) type **`jupyter lab 3_crypto_arbitrage_BTC_BTSP_COIN`** at the prompt in your terminal or gitbash prompt $
 5) you may open the .csv files to check out in the "Resources" subfolder

 Finally, run the code from *Jupyter Notebook* in your browser.

 ### Coding Style - DRY and versatile - Hope the VP can code in python!!

 + to change dates for analysis, select the end tag of a dataframe carrying the date, highlight the **'MMDD'** with the cursor.
-    + hold `Ctrl-F` and then choose `Replace all` to swap in a different date from Q1 2018 to experiment with the data, it should fully update all relevant data frames and effectively allow for fast recoded manipulation of data.
++ hold `Ctrl-F` and then choose `Replace` to swap in a different date from Q1 2018 to experiment with the data, it should fully update all relevant data frames and effectively allow for fast recoded manipulation of data.
 + variables have also been shortened so the many manipulated DataFrames can be tracked and rewritten quickly to modify code.
 + With the 3 day date window **EXTRA** section at the end of the notebook, a different range can quckly be sliced up for multiple date runs.

+## Additional Notes/Suggestions to VP for manipulating code and use of formulas to calculate desired arbitrage points and BTC source for purchase.
+       + most trade dates are not clear winners/losers to purchase only from one exchange and sell to the other exclusively.
+       + many dates will likely show a 'mean' close to zero and one sided buying or selling on a given day is not a good daily strategy.
+       + data frames needed to manipulate and flip exchanges to rework visualizations are easily flipped.
+       + try using Find/Replace on "COIN" and "BTSP" to toggle where seems appropiate use method `Ctrl-F` and then choose `Replace`
+       + review specific notes below prior to any code manipulation

+### "rule of thumb" ways to understand and manipulate formulas

+**swap out "_coin" for "_btsp" or vice versa when manipulating data** since the x-axis on the visualization is also the "Timestamp" index - look for patterns to see if advantages to trading only near opening and/or closing.

+**'creating arbitrage DataFrames'**
+subtract the lower-priced exchange from the higher-priced one to find our *arbitrage spread* for any given date or range of dates.

+**'calculate spread returns' - Step #4 / Part 2**
+      "divide the instances that have a positive arbitrage spread (that is, a spread greater than zero) ... from the exchange you’re buying on ... the lower-priced exchange)"
+**'calculate potential profit'- Step #4 / Part 5**
+      "multiply the spread returns that were greater than 1% by the cost of what was purchased"

 ---